Transit FireNet Workflow for GCP¶

 There are multiple ways to verify if Transit FireNet is configured properly:

 - Aviatrix Flightpath - Control-plane Test

 - SSH, SCP or Telnet Test between Spoke VPCs (East-West) - Data-plane Test

-ICMP is blocked on Google Cloud Load balancer
+ICMP is blocked on Google Cloud Load balancer.

-Flight Path Test for FireNet Control-Plane Verification:¶
+FlightPath Test for FireNet Control-Plane Verification¶

-Flight Path is a very powerful troubleshooting Aviatrix tool which allows users to validate the control-plane and gives visibility of end to end packet flow.
+FlightPath is a powerful troubleshooting Aviatrix tool which allows users to validate the control plane and gives end to end visibility of packet flow.

-- Provide the Source and Destination Region and VPC information
+- Provide the Source and Destination Region and VPC information.

-- Select SSH and Private subnet, and Run the test
+- Select SSH and Private subnet, and run the test.

-SSH/Telnet Test for FireNet Data-Plane Verification:¶
+SSH/Telnet Test for FireNet Data Plane Verification¶